l8te/eleventy-test/index.md

 - pagination for blog list
 - individual tag pages
 - tags show on post
+- tags show under excerpt on blog index
+- all tag index works

 ## to do
-- tags show under excerpt on blog index

 - separate directory/collection for work
 - images/image handling
+- 404 page

 ## issues
-- extra bullet point at top of
-- all tag index not working
 - need to get a better understanding of "{ % extends ... % }" as opposed to layout chaining